-To top off the day, a crowd of over 10,000 people attended the Croome Rd Sporting Complex in Albion Park to see Daryl Braithwaite, supported by The Potbeleez, Lyon Estate and Lah Lahs Big Band Show, and amazing motorcross demonstrations provided by Yatcon Civil and City Coast Motorcycles, and some of the world’s best motorcross riders.
+To top off the day, a crowd of over 10,000 people attended the Croome Rd Sporting Complex in Albion Park to see Daryl Braithwaite, supported by The Potbelleez, Lyon Estate and Lah Lahs Big Band Show, and amazing motorcross demonstrations provided by Yatcon Civil and City Coast Motorcycles, and some of the world’s best FMX riders.

 In 2005 when i98FM first set out to hold a Convoy, we could never have imagined how much the community would embrace our event the way they have.

 Below are the figures for each year: